 School students can apply for a one year free Associate Membership, allowing them to borrow up to 5 books (normal or week loan), or DVDs.
 Students must complete a school membership application form which will require a counter signature by a member of staff from their school.
 Once completed, the form will need to be returned along with a passport sized photograph, either by post or in person at either of our libraries.
 Under 16’s will need to be accompanied by an adult during all visits.
 Due to licensing restrictions, school students cannot access photocopying and the university’s online resources.

 Visit the library

-Teachers and librarians from local schools are welcome to bring their pupils to visit The University of Northampton’s libraries and may book the following session:
+Teachers and librarians from local schools are welcome to bring their pupils to visit The University of Northampton’s libraries and may book a tour and introduction to our resources.

-Available all year round except September and October (and subject to staff and room availability).
-Duration: 60 minutes approx. Maximum number of pupils: 20.
+This bookable session is available all year round except September and October (and subject to staff and room availability).
+Duration: 60 minutes approximately.
+Maximum number of pupils: 20.
 Minimum number of pupils: no minimum.

 - Guided tour